The mission of the Chandler High School Corps of Cadets Honor Guard is to represent AFJROTC to the American public.

 The vision of the Chandler High School Corps of Cadets Honor Guard is to ensure a legacy of cadets who promote the mission, protect the standards, perfect the image, and preserve the heritage.

 Honor Guard members are responsible for ensuring that they are physically and mentally prepared to flawlessly execute a mission that requires a deep devotion to duty and a strong sense of dedication.
 Through precise drill movements, immaculate uniform appearance and attention to detail, honor guard members display the integrity, service, and excellence expected of all members.
 They are continually presented with opportunities to challenge themselves as they attempt to assume the responsibilities associated with being an Ambassador in Blue.
 Each member is responsible for their level of personal and professional conduct and their personal and professional development; a level ultimately determined by the strength of their personal commitment.
-Honor Guard members are entrusted to uphold extremely high standards, epitomized by perfection in dress and appearance, customs and courtesies, and drill and ceremonies.
+This is a chance to challenge yourself more than you ever thought possible; being entrusted to uphold extremely high standards, epitomize perfection in dress and appearance, customs and courtesies, and drill and ceremonies.
+You alone determine what you will become.
+It’s all about attitude and commitment; make the impossible inevitable, defy the limits of physical and mental endurance.
+Remember, “the beginning determines the end."

 The Cadet Leadership Course is normally held during the first or second week of June at Fort Huachuca, located in Sierra Vista, Arizona.
 Approximately 200 cadets from high schools throughout Arizona, representing Army, Navy, Marine Corps, and Air Force JROTC units, attend this 24 hour/5 day experience that challenges both cadets and staff members to their full potential, and then some.
 This is a life-changing experience for most participants, including the instructors.